ralterman/nyc-ds-111819-lectures/Mod_1/rolling-stones/README.md

   * Find by years - Takes in a start year and end year.
 Returns a list of all albums that were released on or between the start and end years.
 If no albums are found for those years, then an empty list is returned.
   * Find by ranks - Takes in a start rank and end rank.
 Returns a list of albums that are ranked between the start and end ranks.
 If no albums are found for those ranks, then an empty list is returned.
 * **All functions**
-  * All titles - Returns a list of titles for each album.
+  * All titles - Returns a list of titles for all albums on the list.
-  * All artists - Returns a list of artist names for each album.
+  * All artists - Returns a list of all the artists that have albums on the list.
 * **Questions to answer / functions**
   * Artists with the most albums - Returns the artist with the highest amount of albums on the list of top albums
   * **(Bonus)** Most popular word - Returns the word used most in amongst all album titles